HanSeongLee/webp-converter/README.md

 # WebP Converter

-Converts JPEG and PNG images to WebP format.
+This tool converts JPEG, PNG, and GIF images to WebP format, providing details on the compression achieved for each file.

 ## Installation